juanfresia/avr-linux/docs/avr-linux.md

 meaning they point to 16-bit words.
 As `avr-gcc` addresses memories as bytes, you will need to multiply that addresses by 2.

-As an example, assume you want to set up an ISR for timer 1 overflow in a atmega2560.
+As an example, assume you want to set up an ISR for timer 1 overflow in an atmega2560.
 The manual says `TIMER1 OVF` is interrupt number 21, and that its corresponding address is at `0x28` (40, in decimal).
 This means that its ISR will start at __byte__ `0x50` (80, in decimal), and it could be set up as